May 24th, 2008

 I could eat brownies everyday, just love them.
 The photo of the brownies climbing up the side of the glass of milk is really cute.

-the only thing better than a brownie is a coffee-flavored brownie.
+The Only thing better than a coffee brownie is a glass of warm coffee and your sweet coffee brownie. ;)~.
+Yummy

 I make espresso brownies almost daily in your coffee shop.
 I can assure you that you can bring down the toughest female to her knees with coffee brownies.
 They flood in at certain times of the month.
 They curse me but there’d better be brownies in the display case.